electron/electron/docs/api/session.md

 #### `ses.preconnect(options)`

 * `options` Object
-  * `url` String - URL for preconnect.
+  * `url` string - URL for preconnect.
 Only the origin is relevant for opening the socket.
-  * `numSockets` Number (optional) - number of sockets to preconnect.
+  * `numSockets` number (optional) - number of sockets to preconnect.
 Must be between 1 and 6.
 Defaults to 1.

 Preconnects the given number of sockets to an origin.